 Judging by all the tour buses I see here in the fall, Old Bennington has got to be one of the most photographed places in Vermont during fall foliage.
 For good reason, too!

-A walking tour through Old Bennington will provide lots of opportunities for fall foliage photos.
+A walking tour through Old Bennington will provide lots of opportunities for Vermont fall foliage photos.

-Colors peak in Bennington later than in the surrounding hills – the second week of October in most years.
+Colors peak in Bennington later than in the surrounding hills – the second week of October or later in most years.
+Here are some of our favorite spots for fall foliage photography in Bennington.

 Bennington Area Trail System, Bennington, VT

 After checking out Old Bennington, travel on Monument Avenue and turn right into the former Southern Vermont College Campus.
-The BATS trailhead is located on the right-hand side.
-Trails wind through both meadow and woods on what was once the campus of Southern Vermont College.
+The BATS trailhead is located on the right-hand side, but this is also currently our town’s COVID resource center with testing and vaccines happening Monday through Friday.

-Everett Mansion, while currently closed pending a sale, is quite photogenic.
-Hopefully the grounds around the mansion will be open soon, but there are still plenty of lovely trails that are open for hiking and mountain biking.
+Everett Mansion, while currently closed, is very photogenic.
+Hopefully, the grounds around the mansion will be open soon, but there are still plenty of lovely trails that are open for hiking and mountain biking.

 Mount Anthony Road is a dirt road that connects Route 9 in West Bennington to Pownal, which is just south of Bennington.
 It’s a narrow, windy road, traveling through stands of stately hardwoods, and then opening up to incredible views of Mt.
 Anthony.

 Highlights of Mt.
 Anthony Road include an unmarked waterfall locally known as the Tubbs (look for a small parking area lined with boulders, but no signs), beautiful old barns, farm animals, and stone walls.
 I prefer photographing Mount Anthony in the late afternoon, just before sunset.
-Mid October seems to be peak foliage here.
+Mid-October seems to be peak foliage here, but it’s beautiful in November too.

 North Bennington, Vermont: Small Village Life Surrounded by Farms